 Cooperative Forest Research Unit (CFRU)

 Since 1975, Maine’s CFRU has conducted excellent research to answer pressing questions in forest management, spanning applied topics in silviculture, water quality, wildlife, biodiversity and more.
-CRFU’s 2019 Annual Report provides a comprehensive look at the research sponsored by Wagner and other members.
+CRFU’s Annual Reports provide comprehensive looks at the research sponsored by Wagner and other members.

 Field work for the following CFRU projects (and others) has occurred on Wagner-managed lands.